pfsense/docs/source/firewall/restrict-access-to-management-interface.rst

-Restricting Access to the WebGUI
+Restricting Access to the webGUI
 ================================

-To enhance the security of a network, in many environments access to the management of a pfSense firewall will be limited with the use of firewall rules.
+To enhance the security of a network, in many environments access to the management of a pfSense® firewall will be limited with the use of firewall rules.
 Restricting access to management interface is strongly recommended, for reasons as to why, see the blog post `Securely Managing Web-administered
 Devices <https://www.netgate.com/blog/securely-managing-web-administered-devices.html>`__.

-The default configuration of pfSense allows management access from any machine on the LAN and denies it to anything outside of the local network.
+The default configuration of pfSense software allows management access from any machine on the LAN and denies it to anything outside of the local network.
 There is also an anti-lockout rule enabled by default that prevents firewall rules from being configured in a way that will lock the user out of the web interface.

-To restrict management access first ensure the LAN rules allow access to the port used for the WebGUI.
+To restrict management access first ensure the LAN rules allow access to the port used for the webGUI.
 This depicts the default LAN rule, which allows access to the web interface.

 .. image:: /_static/firewall/default-lan-rule.png